 If we are relying on consent to process your data, you may withdraw your consent at any time by contacting us.

-To exercise any of the above rights please write to us using the details set out in section 15 or using the contact details already received.
+Alternatively to exercise any of the above rights please write to us using the details set out in section 15 or using the contact details already received.

 Complaints About How We Manage Your Data

 If you are not happy about the way we manage your data please contact us as quickly as possible by contacting your usual contacts for providing our service.
 You may also write to the Data Controller – who will investigate your complaint and get back to you as soon as possible.

 The ICO is the UK’s independent authority set up to uphold information rights.
 You have the right to contact them should you wish.
 Details can be found on their website: https://ico.org.uk/

 Our websites may contain links to and from external websites, advertisers and affiliates.
 If you follow a link to other sites please note that these will be governed by their own privacy policies.
 We cannot accept liability for data use on those websites.